What it's like to live in... Lewes | Sussex Removals

 For post-16 options, Sussex Downs College provides a range of courses close to the town centre.

-Things to Do and Local Highlights
+Things To Do And Local Highlights

 There’s plenty to enjoy in Lewes, from exploring Lewes Castle to visiting Anne of Cleves House or strolling along the River Ouse.